hashgraph/hedera-mirror-node/docs/monitor.md

 ### Subscribe

-The monitor can optionally subscribe to either the mirror node gRPC or REST APIs.
+The monitor can optionally subscribe to the mirror node gRPC and REST APIs simultaneously.
 Each subscription type can have one or more scenarios.
-For the REST API, it can verify a percentage of individual transactions have made it to the mirror node by querying the `/api/v1/transactions/{transactionId}` REST endpoint.
+For the REST API, it can verify that a percentage of individual transactions have made it to the mirror node by querying the `/api/v1/transactions/{transactionId}` REST endpoint.
 The exact percentage to verify is controlled via the `samplePercent` property.